 Good news, everyone!
 We’re quite pleased to announce all of our hosting plans now offer memcached support.
 Even better, it’s 100% free!
 For those unfamiliar, memcached is a general purpose memory caching system.
 Its primary benefit is to cache your database requests and reduce (or eliminate) the need to hit your database for common queries.
-For a number of sites (especially those that run WordPress), inefficient queries are one of the most common causes for site slowdowns.
+For a number of sites (especially those that run Wordpress), inefficient queries are one of the most common causes for site slowdowns.
 Caching those queries and serving them from memory will show some drastic performance improvements for even your busiest sites.

 An Introduction to Memcached